Deep Generative Models / Summer 2026

 - Impacts of EM minimization on stability

-- VAEs: Learning data distribution via variational inference
+- VAEs: Sampling data distribution via variational inference

 - Review: Autoencoders and latent space